pdjr-signalk-plugins/ais-reporter/README.md

 services like
 [MarineTraffic](https://www.marinetraffic.com).

-The plugin always publishes position and static data for the 'self' vessel even if the host ship does not have an AIS capability.
+The plugin can publish position and static data for the 'self' vessel even if the host ship does not have an AIS capability.
-On a vessel with an AIS receiver data on all vessels known to Signal K will be uploaded to the specified endpoints.
+On a vessel with an AIS receiver data on all vessels known to Signal K may be uploaded to the specified endpoints.

 Reports are issued at a user configured rate giving some control over Ethernet data and bandwidth use.